How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 Tracking Physiological Markers (HRV, Resting Heart Rate, Sleep Quality)

 Use simple signals.
 Trends weekly beat obsessing daily.
+Track four markers: resting heart rate, HRV, sleep latency, and night awakenings.

 Table showing four anxiety progress markers: resting heart rate, HRV, sleep latency, and night awakenings with tracking methods